tickbag/ignitor/README.md

 Other than that you should be good to go.

 # How to use
+You can find some more information over in the [Wiki](https://github.com/tickbag/ignitor/wiki/).
+This is slowly expanding with more information about the how to use the Ignitor library.

 Clone the repo, reference the project from your Blazor project.

 Add :